PaulMASNY/DC_Assignment/Readme.md

 4. THE OUTCOME :
 ------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------
+>**An intermediate data frame is generated and named "ReducedDataSet.csv".
+It contains the selected variables before the calculation of the mean for each participant and activity.

->**The resulting dataframe should contain 180 records an is written to the working directory as a "FinalDataSet.csv" file.**
+>**The resulting dataframe should contain 180 records and 81 variables and is written to the working directory as a "FinalDataSet.csv" file.**